Ruckus Wireless prices IPO at high end of range-market source

-The company, which is backed by Google Inc's Motorola Mobility LLC and venture capital firm Sequoia Capital, raised $126 million by selling 8.4 million shares.
+The company, which is backed by Google Inc's Motorola Mobility LLC and private equity firm Sequoia Capital, raised $126 million by selling 8.4 million shares.

 Ruckus offered 7 million shares while selling shareholders, including Telus Corp, offered 1.4 million shares.

 The Sunnyvale, California-based company, which makes wireless LAN products for both indoor and outdoor use, competes with Meru Networks Inc and Aruba Networks Inc.

 The company's customers include Time Warner Cable Inc , Towerstream Corp, Tikona Digital Networks and Bright House Networks.